 - Ten (10) Administrative Services employees will represent each Administrative Services Department.
 Former awardees are highly desired committee members.

-- Members serve a staggered term of two years.
+- Members serve a staggered term of three years.
 The committee consists of a chair, chair-elect, secretary, treasurer, and members.

 - Successors to normal exiting committee members shall be determined by the VP and Department Directors/AVPs.
 Care should be taken to have each employee group represented.